dhellmann/pymotw-3/source/bz2/index.rst

 ================================

-The previous examples used :class:`BZ2File` directly and managed the encoding and decoding of Unicode text strings explicitly.
-The :func:`open` function in :mod:`bz2` will set up an :class:`io.TextIOWrapper` to handle the encoding or decoding automatically, if the file is opened in text mode and an encoding is provided.
+The previous examples used :class:`BZ2File` directly and managed the encoding and decoding of Unicode text strings explicitly, where necessary.
+These extra steps can be avoided by using :func:`bz2.open`, which sets up an :class:`io.TextIOWrapper` to handle the encoding or decoding automatically.

 .. include:: bz2_unicode.py
    :literal:
    :start-after: #end_pymotw_header

-The file handle returned by :func:`open` supports :func:`seek`, but use care because the file pointer moves by bytes and may end up in the middle of an encoded character.
+The file handle returned by :func:`open` supports :func:`seek`, but use care because the file pointer moves by *bytes* not *characters* and may end up in the middle of an encoded character.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'bz2_unicode.py'))